spree-contrib/spree_shared/README.md

 1. Tweak `config/database.yml` to use Postgresql, and dummy master database.

-2. Add the following line to host `applicaiton.rb`
+2. Add the following line to host `application.rb`

 ````ruby
     config.middleware.use 'Apartment::Elevators::Subdomain'